Frequently Asked Questions

 An application for an academic appeal must be submitted within ten working days of the official publication date of the results.
 It is important to be aware that both the deadline and the grounds are strictly applied.

 The official publication date is published to students by the faculty in advance and will be shown on the portal result page.
-You cannot submit an appeal before the official results have been published.
+You should not submit an appeal before the official results have been published.

 How do I appeal?